Fabian-Kleine/FiveM-Utils/README.md

 These two python files can significantly speed up the process of building a FiveM Server.<br />
 ensure.py lists everything that needs to be started into output.txt ith just the input of the resources directory.<br />
 getVehicles.py creates a list of all installed vehicles with just the input of the resources directory and stores them in vehicles.text.
 This can be useful for the vMenu spawnlist etc..

+## Usage
+- Start the file you want to use with Python (I recommend to do this in vscode)
+- enter the whole path to the resources folder (e.g. D:\Games\GtaRP\Fivem_server\FiveM\resources)
+- press enter and open either output.txt or vehicles.txt to find your results.